 Mr. Blake holds a B.A. from Stanford University (1980) and a M.B.A. from the Stanford University Graduate School of Business (1985).

 Mr. Blake is on the board of directors of the Bailard REIT and a former board member of Tony La Russa’s Animal Rescue Foundation.

 Executive Director & Board member

 In collaboration with our board, staff and our many volunteers, David is committed to increase the number of students we serve at Richmond public high schools and to identify opportunities to improve upon our already successful college readiness model through alliances with other organizations.
 David is also on the advisory board of Richmond Promise where he works closely with its executive director in building a college-graduating culture in Richmond.
 David manages CIR's fundraising process and leads our efforts to engage employee groups at Bay Area companies to support our mentor as well as tutor needs.

 Since his retirement as a PricewaterhouseCoopers partner after a 32-year career, David has served on a number of charity boards, including the Greater Bay Area Make-A-Wish Foundation where he recently completed his second tenure as board chair.
 David has also served on public and private company boards, and was a Senior Director of the Wharton School's Institute of Executive Education.
 David has been a mentor to RHS students and a CIR board member since 2011.

 A CPA (inactive), David is a graduate of the University of Pennsylvania's Wharton School as well as its School of Law and received a Masters in Taxation from the New York University Graduate School of Law.
 David was an officer in the U.S. Army and a Vietnam veteran.

-Angelica Arriaga serves as Senior Program Director of College Is Real, Inc. She provides direct services to the students to ensure that they become the first in their families to go to college.
+Angelica Arriaga serves as Senior Program Director of College Is Real at Richmond High School.
+She provides direct services to the students to ensure that they become the first in their families to go to college.
 In her role, she acts as the students’ academic/college advisor and is committed to guiding them through the process of accessing educational opportunities.